 U.S. Department of Agriculture has cataloged OPC content in food for over a decade.

-The most concentrated natural source of OPCs is (chocolate) cacao beans.
+By far: most concentrated natural source of OPCs is (chocolate) cacao beans (impassioned web).

-The original story long preceded the modern (1980) _continuing discovery in nature of flavanols,
+long preceded the modern (1950) _continuing discovery in nature of flavanols -

 The pearl of flavanols is OPCs.

-This report is developing, beginning 2010, is now the active focus in 2017
+This report is developing, beginning 2010, continuing the active focus in 2021

-by this writer who continues improving health - proven reliant on this most important vitamin.
+by this writer and canines who enjoy improving health with this important vitamin.

-Click either link: report of the history and science supporting OPCs. ...
+Click either link for: report of the history and science supporting OPCs. ...